ric2b/Vivaldi-browser/chromium/docs/linux/build_instructions.md

 ## System requirements

 * A 64-bit Intel machine with at least 8GB of RAM.
 More than 16GB is highly recommended.
+If your machine has an SSD, it is recommended to have
+    \>=32GB/>=16GB of swap for machines with 8GB/16GB of RAM respectively.
 * At least 100GB of free disk space.
+It does not have to be on the same drive;
+ Allocate ~50-80GB on HDD for build.
 * You must have Git and Python v3.8+ installed already (and `python3` must point to a Python v3.8+ binary).
 Depot_tools bundles an appropriate version of Python in `$depot_tools/python-bin`, if you don't have an appropriate version already on your system.

 Most development is done on Ubuntu (Chromium's build infrastructure currently runs 22.04, Jammy Jellyfish).
-There are some instructions for other distros below, but they are mostly unsupported.
+There are some instructions for other distros below, but they are mostly unsupported, but installation instructions can be found in [Docker](#docker).

-### Docker requirements

-While it is not a common setup, Chromium compilation should work from within a Docker container.
-If you choose to compile from within a container for whatever reason, you will need to make sure that the following tools are available:

-* `curl`
-* `git`
-* `lsb_release`
-* `python3`
-* `sudo`

-There may be additional Docker-specific issues during compilation.
-See [this bug](https://crbug.com/1377520) for additional details on this.

 ## Install `depot_tools`